How Big is a 150 Class Buck?

 How Big Is A 150 Class Buck?

-Deer and subspecies can vary in size for 150 class bucks.
-On average, it can stand around 6-7 feet tall, weigh 120-300 pounds, and have a skeletal structure of 120-180 pounds.
+The size of a 150 class buck can vary between deer and subspecies.
+However, on average, it can stand around 6-7 feet tall, weigh 120-300 pounds and have a skeletal structure of 120-180lbs.

 What Is The Best Rifle Caliber For Hunting A 150 Class Buck?